Cisco vs Tailscale: The Cisco AnyConnect Alternative

 Auditing and logging? | Yes | Yes |

-Cisco Secure Client is a secure endpoint solution that provides VPN connectivity access to corporate networks and devices.
+Cisco AnyConnect is a secure endpoint solution that provides VPN connectivity access to corporate networks and devices.
 It uses a traditional client-server VPN model that requires running a Cisco Adaptive Security Appliance (ASA) or a virtual appliance for cloud networks.

-Cisco Secure Client supports secure connectivity via Transport Layer Security/Secure Sockets Layer (TLS/SSL) and IPsec Internet Key Exchange version 2 (IKEv2).
-The Secure Client software works across Windows, Mac, and Linux operating systems, although there isn’t feature parity across the board.
+Cisco AnyConnect supports secure connectivity via Transport Layer Security/Secure Sockets Layer (TLS/SSL) and IPsec Internet Key Exchange version 2 (IKEv2).
+The AnyConnect software works across Windows, Mac, and Linux operating systems, although there isn’t feature parity across the board.
 It’s also available on a wide range of mobile devices, including iOS, Android, and Google ChromeOS.

-Cisco Secure Client is a general VPN solution for medium-to-large-sized organizations that need to offer remote connectivity to office workers, especially if there’s a pre-existing investment in Cisco networking hardware.
+Cisco AnyConnect is a general VPN solution for medium-to-large-sized organizations that need to offer remote connectivity to office workers, especially if there’s a pre-existing investment in Cisco networking hardware.

 Tailscale overview

-In contrast to Cisco Secure Client and its product family, Tailscale is a mesh-capable VPN solution that emphasizes ease of deployment and administration.
+Tailscale is a great alternative to Cisco AnyConnect and its product family.
+Tailscale is a mesh-capable VPN solution that emphasizes ease of deployment and administration.
 Rather than connect to a VPN server as in a traditional client-server VPN model, Tailscale enables defining a peer-to-peer overlay mesh network called a tailnet, in which nodes on the network connect directly to one another.

 Tailscale is built on WireGuard ®, a UDP-based VPN protocol that uses cryptographic keys for secure connectivity between clients.
 These WireGuard end-to-end encrypted tunnels form the decentralized Tailscale dataplane.
 This means that Tailscale VPN connections are “always on” and don’t drop when users are roaming or network connectivity is spotty.
 WireGuard uses state-of-the-art encryption protocols, including ChaCha20 for encryption and Poly1305 for authentication.